epiverse/education/README.md

 Challenging: "Bachelor of Arts in English Literature" or "Completed 16 years of education but no formal degree"

-assign into categories like associate's, bachelor's, master's, and doctorate.
+Assign into categories like associate's, bachelor's, master's, and doctorate.